css459/rED/README.md

 * You should NOT edit the either the master or production branch unless absolutely sure.

-* You should comment your code so that others can follow your logic.
+* You should comment your code and use pragma marks so that others can follow your logic.

 * You should keep to any agreed upon conventions, design or otherwise, set in place.